songjuncao/selected_papers_of_speech/LLM/LLM_voice.md

 - LMs with a Voice: Spoken Language Modeling beyond Speech Tokens
 - Textually Pretrained Speech Language Models
 ## ASR/ST
+- Listen Again and Choose the Right Answer: A New Paradigm for Automatic Speech Recognition with Large Language Models
+  - ACL 2024
+- Unveiling the Potential of LLM-Based ASR on Chinese Open-Source Datasets
 - A Cross-Modal Approach to Silent Speech with LLM-Enhanced Recognition
 - GenTranslate: Large Language Models are Generative Multilingual Speech and Machine Translators
 - It's Never Too Late: Fusing Acoustic Information into Large Language Models for Automatic Speech Recognition